 Some of us may become great architects like Frank Lloyd Wright or Mies Van der Rohe.
 Some of us may design houses or build bridges.
 Some of us may make furniture.
 And some of us may just sit in furniture!
 But, we all participate in our build environment.
 Creative building starts with our first curiosity...

-e not even interested in building!
+At first, children are not even interested in building!

 Instead, children are curious about the wood, the benches, or the weight of the tools.
 They are just getting comfortable in the Moser Construction House.